 Qualified graduates of the School of Behavioral Health are given priority interviewing for behavioral health positions with Loma Linda University Health.

-- Interview with department faculty
+- Applicants are interviewed by department faculty

 PrerequisitesPlease reference the Admissions Requirements.

 State Accrediting AgencyThe academic programs at Loma Linda University are regionally accredited by the WSCUC (Western Association of Schools and Colleges [WASC] Senior College and University Commission).

 |Books & Supplies||$3,000||$3,000|